Capital & Allocation Circles

 - Financial tracking: Circle-level expense and transaction tracking applies

-Creating a Club
+Creating a Capital Circle

 Voucher Lifecycle